5 easy tips for physician practice marketing

 - Blog article links from your site

-- Blog article links from other industry leading sites
+- Blog article links from other industry-leading sites

 - Holiday Postings

-4. Patient Recalls: Make sure you are staying up to date with patient recalls.
+Make sure you are staying up to date with patient recalls.
 If your EMR or practice management software doesn’t have a fancy feature that does this automatically, the go old school and us note cards.
 Make a folder for each month, add patients recall card to the month they require a recall and then just circulate through the folder for the month you need to recall patients for.
-If a patient doesn’t want to schedule, just put them back in the recall folders a month or two away so you remeber to reach back out.
+If a patient doesn’t want to schedule, just put them back in the recall folders a month or two away so you remember to reach back out.

 5. Ask patients for referrals: It seems simple enough, right?
 Well for most practices, this isn’t happening and it really should be.
-Patients come to you for a reasons, or it could be a lot of reasons, but I bet the majority of your patients come to your practice because they love you and your staff.
+Patients come to you for a reason, or it could be a lot of reasons, but I bet the majority of your patients come to your practice because they love you and your staff.
 Capitalize on those patients by asking them to refer friends and family.
-Weave it into the conversation you have with each patient and after a while it will become second nature and you won’t even need to think about it.
+Weave it into the conversation you have with each patient and after a while, it will become second nature and you won’t even need to think about it.